dancergraham/advent_of_code_2020/readme.md

 https://adventofcode.com/2020

-Solutions using Python 3.8, aiming for:
+Solutions using Python 3.8+ , aiming for:

 - Rapid coding (I am busy!)
 - Readability
 - Learning something new

+My first use of the walrus operator `:=`, deque, and first use of generators to process chunks of data (on day 14).